dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/index.md

 # Graphics and Multimedia

 <a name="introduction"></a>
-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides support for multimedia, vector graphics, animation, and content composition, making it easy for developers to build interesting user interfaces and content.
+Windows Presentation Foundation (WPF) provides support for multimedia, vector graphics, animation, and content composition, making it easy for developers to build interesting user interfaces and content.
 Using Visual Studio, you can create vector graphics or complex animations and integrate media into your applications.

-This topic introduces the graphics, animation, and media features of [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], which enable you to add graphics, transition effects, sound, and video to your applications.
+This topic introduces the graphics, animation, and media features of WPF, which enable you to add graphics, transition effects, sound, and video to your applications.

 > [!NOTE]
 > Using WPF types in a Windows service is strongly discouraged.
 If you attempt to use WPF types in a Windows service, the service may not work as expected.